We’re going to show you the process we use for assigning values in Google Analytics so that you can optimise your performance based on revenue.

 So, if you sell products online, you should stay clear of Goal Values when it comes to tracking your revenue.

-Assigning values is much easier for businesses that accept payments online.
 For example, let’s say you’re using digital marketing to promote an offline event but take payments online.
 People can go onto your website, book and pay for their ticket, and you can use the total cost to assign this as a value in Google Analytics.

 Sounds easy, but what if you don’t accept payments online?